 Hey, welcome! 🙂

-Today we’re going to cover 4 super easy ways you can optimize and improve your Pinterest profile.
+In this post, we’re going to cover 4 super easy ways you can optimize and improve your Pinterest profile.
 From adding relevant keywords to your profile name to making sure your description covers all the main bases.

 Your profile is the first impression your readers or potential client have of you and should be a compilation of who you are and what you do best!